Snowflake-Labs/geff/README.md

 SELECT abuseipdb_check_ip('127.0.0.1', 365, TRUE);
 ~~~

-The GEFF Lambda will retrieve the secret referenced in `auth`, e.g. `{"host": "api.abuseipdb.com", "headers": {"Key": "fbgzxukuci..."}}` and use that to authenticate the API call while maintaining a variety of security, observability, and auditability committments.
+GEFF will then retrieve the secret referenced in `auth`, e.g. `{"host": "api.abuseipdb.com", "headers": {"Key": "fbgzxukuci..."}}` and use that to authenticate the API call while maintaining a variety of [security, observability, and auditability committments](https://github.com/Snowflake-Labs/geff/wiki/I.-GEFF#security-guarantees).

 ## Dev Instructions